Omniverse-Web3-Labs/Introduction/docs/test-guide/m2-test-guide.md

 #### Explaination of fungible tokens test

-There are several steps in the full test flow
+There are several steps in the full test flow, which is executed absolutely automatical and you may see the following configures and outputs.

 - 1 Initialize network config for the test, currently EVM, INK and SUBSTRATE.

     ![secret](../assets/milestone-2/ft/system%20initialization.png)

-- 2 Run local nodes for all networks that initialized by step 1.
+- 2 Run local nodes (Parachains and EVM chains) for all networks that initialized by step 1.

     ![secret](../assets/milestone-2/ft/launch%20nodes.png)